996icu/996.ICU/en_US.md

 ## Compensation and benefits

-According to the Labor Law, employees who follow the "996" working pattern deserve to be paid 2.275 times of their base salary.
-Unfortunately, people who achieved "996" rarely get paid that much.
+According to the Labor Law, employees who follow "996" deserve to be paid 2.275 times of their base salary.
+Unfortunately, people who meet "996" rarely get paid that much.

 ## Where does the name of the repo `996.ICU` come from?

-If you consistently follow the "996" working pattern, you run the risk of getting yourself into **I**ntensive **C**are **U**nit.
+If you consistently follow "996", you run the risk of getting yourself into **I**ntensive **C**are **U**nit.

 Developers' lives matter.